Biscorn/helix-plugins/README.md

 If you have any suggestions or bug related to a plugin, open an [issue](https://github.com/Biscorn/helix-plugins/issues).

 Use it at your convenience, I hope it will be useful to your project !

+# Sprinting Prevention
+Self explicit.
+Will prevent your player to "sprint" (by default SHIFT key) backward, left and right side.